rotundasoftware/cartero/README.md

 	"publicDir" : "static/",

 	// (required) Either "dev" or "prod".
 In "dev" mode a) the `minificationTasks` are not run
-	// b) assets are not concatenated, and c) after finishing, the Cartero Grunt Task will
+	// b) assets are not concatenated, and c) if the `--watch` flag is set, after finishing, the
-	// automatically watch all of your assets for changes and reprocess them as needed.
+	// Cartero Grunt Task will watch all of your assets for changes and reprocess them as needed.
 	"mode" : "dev",

 	// (default: undefined) An array of "preprocessing tasks" to be performed on your assets,